Graphs of Systoles on hyperbolic surfaces: Realization using hyperbolic surfaces with boundary

 \subsection{Constructing surface with geodesic boundary}

-Let $\gamma '$ be a boundary component of $\Sigma(G)$ which is freely homotopic to the simple closed curve $\gamma ''$ in the spine. \begin{lemma} For a suitable choice of the width $\epsilon > 0$ and the length $l> 0$ of the central geodesic of the cylinder $C(l,\epsilon)$, the following hold. \begin{enumerate} \item The unique geodesic $\gamma$ in the free homotopy class of $\gamma'$ lies in the (topological) cylinder with boundaries $\gamma$ and $\gamma'$. \item The length of $\gamma$ is strictly greater than $l$. \end{enumerate} \end{lemma}
+Let $\gamma '$ be a boundary component of $\Sigma(G)$ which is freely homotopic to the simple closed curve $\gamma ''$ in the spine. \begin{lemma} For a suitable choice of the width $\epsilon$ and the length $l$ of the central geodesic of the cylinder $C(l,\epsilon)$, the following hold. \begin{enumerate} \item The unique geodesic $\gamma$ in the free homotopy class of $\gamma'$ lies in the (topological) cylinder with boundaries $\gamma''$ and $\gamma'$.